IBE160/SG-M-E-Ds/docs/epics.md

 **Prerequisites:** Story 2.1 (AI Narrative Generation), Story 1.3 (Static Escape Room - for context of rooms), Story 1.4 (Core Interaction Model - for displaying description).

 **Technical Notes:** The AI prompt will need to include context about the current room, previous rooms, and the overall narrative to maintain coherence.
+The **Structured Prompting Strategy** will be crucial to guide AI generation effectively.

 ### Story 2.3: Implement Narrative Archetypes for Coherence